I-4-2-10.Assembly of Procedural Material

 Letter(s) to the vocational expert or medical expert who appeared at the hearing;

-The CRA will also make the certification of Social Insurance Award, if any, a part of the procedural portion if it was issued as a result of an ALJ or AC decision.
+The CRA will also make the certification of Social Insurance Award, if any, a part of the procedural section of the CAR, if it was issued as a result of an ALJ or AC decision.

 C. Non-Exhibited Material Not Normally Included in the Procedural Record

-In reviewing the non-exhibited material, the CRA must be aware of material that is not normally included in the procedural record.
+In reviewing the non-exhibited material, the CRA must consider material that is not normally included in the procedural record.
 The following documents from the non-exhibited material should not be associated with the file:

 Congressional correspondence (unless the Member of Congress acts as representative for the claimant or submits new evidence);